Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Foundation

-It is well known that the eleventh cohomology group of $\overline{\mathcal{M}}_{1,11}$ is non zero.
-From this, it follows that the second and third equality of the proposition above are no longer true for $n \geq 11$ (see for instance \cite[p.2]{graberpanda}).
+It is well known that the eleventh cohomology group of $\overline{\mathcal{M}}_{1,11}$ is non-zero.
+It follows that the second and third equalities of the proposition above are no longer true for $n \geq 11$ (see for instance \cite[p.2]{graberpanda}).